mgdesaix/metabarcoding-pipeline/README.md

 2. Summarize the processed data

+For each step, the pipeline has a configuration file (\*.config.txt) the user needs to edit and is run with the Bash script (\*.sh) in the Terminal, which the user does *not* need to edit.
 The details of these steps can be found in the following sections.
-In short, all the user needs to do to run the pipeline is to edit the configuration files ("*.config.txt") and then run:
+In short, running the pipeline looks like:

 ```sh
 # Step 1